mattvenn/zero-to-asic-www/content/post/3D_sky_inverter.md

 The gate is 150nm wide, or at 30000:1, 4.5mm.

 The input to the inverter is the **A** port, on the local interconnect layer.
-When the input is high, the top P MOSFET is off and the botton N MOSFET is on.
+When the input is high, the top P MOSFET is off and the bottom N MOSFET is on.

 ![poly](/3Dcell/poly_li_a.jpg)